jfspps/Data-Structures-and-Algorithms/3_Classes_in_C++.md

  };
 ```

+Note that if the `private` and `public` access modifiers are ommitted from the class definition, then the class members will be assumed `private`.
+This has consequences for this class and all classes derived from it (see Inheritance).

 Note that garbage collection of the stack is automated in C++.
 The compiler will build a default destructor and call it when the object
 goes out of scope.